mezmo/terraform-provider-mezmo/README.md

 Then, you can `plan` or `apply` a terraform files.
 This example assumes that there are `.tf` files in `my-terraform-test` ready to be used.

+Keep in mind if you have run the provider previously in your `my-terraform-test` directory before updating your config for dev_overrides your provider will be pinned to the remote repository version and will ignore your dev_overrides.
+To remedy this you will have to delete the .terraform in your `my-terraform-test` directory.

 ```bash
 cd my-terraform-test
 terraform init